 - Solving common skincare problems (e.g. oily skin and dark circles)

 Dr. Sam Bunting is the go-to dermatologist for top celebrities in the UK.
 Working out of Harley Street Clinic, and trained under the Royal College of Physicians (with a medical degree from Cambridge University), she is a seasoned professional in her field.

-What’s unique about Dr. Sam Bunting is her intriguing customer feedback system; a closed Facebook group with 22K members who reviews her formulations and products before going to market.
+What’s unique about Dr. Sam Bunting is her intriguing customer feedback system; a closed Facebook group with 22K members who review her formulations and products before going to market.

 Despite being one of the older Youtube veterans on this list, her channel is still posting regularly.
 Her most viewed video to date is “5 Things This Dermatologist Would NEVER Do” (652.1K views), a video that dispels common advice (arguing against oils, exfoliation, etc.) that most people assume to be useful.